 Susan Gay Wemette, PhD | Co-Founder, Co-Executive Director

-Dr. Susan Gay Wemette is an arts educator with twenty years’ experience in theater and arts education.
-She holds a BFA in theater, an MFA in Acting, and a PhD in Curriculum and Instruction (focus on arts education).
-Susan has taught as an adjunct faculty member at Lynn University and Florida Atlantic University.
+Dr. Susan Gay Wemette is an arts educator, non-profit leader, and program evaluator working in the fields of global competence, arts integration, and creativity.
+Susan holds a BFA in theater, an MFA in Acting, and a PhD in Curriculum and Instruction (focus on arts integration).

 For a list of Susan’s publications and presentations, click here.